Electronic Engineering Technology (EET)

 Information and Advising

-Information and advising sessions for Electronics Engineering Technology and its options will begin Monday, April 14 and continue through Monday, June 2, with the exception of Memorial Day.
+Information and advising sessions for Electronics Engineering Technology and its options will begin Tuesday, July 1 and continue every Tuesday through August 26, 2014.

 Location: Sylvania campus, ST 316